One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 By this time, I was living in Sydney, earning $45,000 per year working in the head office of a large travel company.

-My partner (now husband) earnt about $60,000 per year.
 We lived in a share house with very low expenses.
-We were the bank’s dream clients.

 I began reading anything I could find on the topic.

 I had a few grand in the bank, a trusting partner and youthful optimism.
-I was ready to take action.
-No analysis paralysis for me.

-Mistake 2: Negative Gearing my first property
+Mistake 2: Negative gearing my first property

 They had chosen a bad property manager and were losing money.
-As with many first-time investors, they were nervous.

-But Dad, with his ever-hopeful and savvy business eye, saw a way to keep it.
-He offered to sell me ⅓ and my brother ⅓ and they would keep the remaining share.
+He offered to sell me ⅓ and my brother ⅓, and they would keep the remaining share.

 With ownership split between 3, the monetary risk was lower, and they would be helping their children to become property owners.

-At the agreed price (and market value) of $60,000 for a ⅓ share in a $180,000 property, we had finance organised.
+We had finance organised at the agreed price (and market value) of $60,000 for a ⅓ share in a $180,000 property.

-Dave and I had to part with a 10% deposit of $6000 and were left with a loan of $54,000.
+My partner and I had to part with a 10% deposit of $6000 and were left with a loan of $54,000.

 Still, it’s not something I would recommend to someone buying their first property.